gadimbaylisahil/devdocs/docs/books/high-perf-browser-networking.md

 `Increasing TCP's Initial Congestion Window`

-Larger starting congestion window allows TCP transfers more data in the first roundtrip and can significantly accelerates the window grwoth - thus, can be critical for short lived connections.
+Larger starting congestion window allows TCP transfers more data in the first roundtrip and can significantly accelerates the window growth - thus, can be critical for short lived connections.

 `Slow-start restart`